 The amount of your credit is generally a percentage (20-35%, depending on adjusted gross income) of the work-related care expenses you paid to a care provider.
 The expenses that qualify for the credit must be reduced by the amount of any dependent care benefits provided by your employer that you excluded from gross income.

-Your qualifying expenses are capped at $3,000 ($6,000 if you had two or more qualifying individuals) and are reported on Form 2441 Child and Dependent Care Expenses.
+Your qualifying expenses are capped at $3,000 ($6,000 if you had two or more qualifying individuals).
 The credit is nonrefundable, so it can only reduce your tax liability to zero.

 A qualifying person is: